-- 6.6 Where an employee receives a gift, it should be declared to his/her immediate supervisor, in line with the Policy on the Receipt of Gifts and Hospitality from Third Parties.
-Non declaration when discovered may be subjected to investigation and application of recommended sanctions. - 6.7 All gifts and hospitality must be budgeted for and requisite approvals in place before they are offered to third parties.
-Each Business Unit must draw up a list of gifts to be given at the beginning of each financial year, which must be approved by the Line Executive (Group Executive/ Executive Director).
-All expenses incurred on behalf of third parties must also be submitted to respective supervisors and the reason for the expenditure must be specifically recorded. - 6.8 All accounts, invoices, memoranda and other documents and records relating to dealings with third parties such as clients, suppliers and business contacts should be prepared and maintained with strict accuracy and completeness.
+Where an employee receives a gift, it should be declared in line with the Policy on Receiving of Gifts and Hospitality from Third Parties.
+Non-declaration when discovered may be subjected to investigation and application of recommended sanctions.

+- 6.6 All gifts and hospitality must be budgeted for and requisite approvals in place before theyare offered to third parties.
+Each Business Unit must draw up a list of gifts to be given at the beginning of each financial year, which must be approved by the Line Executive (Group Executive/Executive Director).
+All expenses incurred on behalf of third parties must also be submitted to respective supervisors and the reason for the expenditure must bespecifically recorded. - 6.7 All accounts, invoices, memoranda and other documents and records relating to dealings with third parties such as clients, suppliers and business contacts should be prepared andmaintained with strict accuracy and completeness.